seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Your weak condition to the raw cold morning.

 **PORTIA**
 Nor for yours neither.
-You’ve ungently, Brutus,
+You've ungently, Brutus,
 Stole from my bed: and yesternight, at supper,
-You suddenly arose, and walk’d about,
+You suddenly arose, and walk'd about,
 Musing and sighing, with your arms across,
-And when I ask’d you what the matter was,
+And when I ask'd you what the matter was,
 You stared upon me with ungentle looks;
-I urged you further; then you scratch’d your head,
+I urged you further; then you scratch'd your head,
-And too impatiently stamp’d with your foot;
+And too impatiently stamp'd with your foot;
-Yet I insisted, yet you answer’d not,
+Yet I insisted, yet you answer'd not,
 But, with an angry wafture of your hand,
 Gave sign for me to leave you: so I did;
 Fearing to strengthen that impatience
-Which seem’d too much enkindled, and withal
+Which seem'd too much enkindled, and withal
 Hoping it was but an effect of humour,
 Which sometime hath his hour with every man.
 It will not let you eat, nor talk, nor sleep,
 And could it work so much upon your shape
-As it hath much prevail’d on your condition,
+As it hath much prevail'd on your condition,
 I should not know you, Brutus.
 Dear my lord,
 Make me acquainted with your cause of grief.